-In 1662 the Act of Uniformity imposed by the British Government imposed State control on religion in Britain, meaning they had to follow the discipline of the Church of England.
+In 1662 the Act of Uniformity imposed by the British Government imposed State control on religion in Britain, meaning the population had to follow the disciplines of the Church of England.
 This did not prove popular with everyone and some two thousand ministers were expelled, they became known as the ‘dissenters’ and ‘nonconformists’.
-Unitarians believe in the oneness of God and the unity of humans and creation, hence where the name came from.
-During the 19th century many famous residents of Manchester were associated with the Cross Street Chapel and it became famous for its liberalism.
-For example William and Elizabeth Gaskell.
+Unitarians, a branch of the dissenters, believe in the oneness of God and the unity of humans and creation, hence the origins of the name.
+During the 19th century many famous residents of Manchester were associated with the Cross Street Chapel, for example John Lees (later Carill-Worsley) of Platt Hall, William and Elizabeth Gaskell and for a brief period Samuel and Hannah Greg.
+The chapel later became famous for its liberalism.

-In 1694 a’dissenters meeting house’ was built on Cross Street, Manchester.
-This was the first Unitarian Chapel.
+The first Unitarian Chapel; a ‘dissenters meeting house’ was built on Cross Street in 1694.
 It was destroyed during the Jacobean rebellion in 1715 and subsequently rebuilt.
-This chapel was later destroyed during bombing in 1940.
-It was replaced by another Chapel in 1959 which in turn was replaced in 1997 by the present building.
+This chapel was later destroyed during bombing raid in the Manchester Blitz of 1940.
+In the post-war period it was replaced by a new chapel in 1959, which itself was repaced in 1997 by the present building.
 Although the the first two floors of the building are now offices the rest of the building is the Chapel and it occupies the same site as its predecessors.

 As the 1850s map above shows, the Cross Street Chapel had a yard around it which was used for burials, which started in the late 17th century and were stopped in 1840.
 The Grave Yard actually surrounded the Chapel at the front on Cross Street, to the side on Chapel Walk and to the rear on Cheapside.
 In 1897 some graves and headstones were removed so that the pavements could be extended around the Chapel.